 Climate Vulnerability Assessment: We assessed our county’s vulnerability to current climate hazards from extreme temperatures, precipitation, coastal flooding and sea level rise, drought, and high winds/tornadoes.
 The assessment looked at future climate hazards from extreme temperatures, precipitation, and sea level rise.
 County assets were divided into categories, and the vulnerability of each category was rated based on its exposure, sensitivity, and adaptive capacity.

 The CESMP Actions: Climate actions describe what we can do to reduce emissions and adapt to climate change.
 The first step in the action development process was to identify current policies and programs that support the 2030 GHG reduction scenario strategies and address local climate hazards, recognize limitations in our ability to influence these sectors, and determine areas of opportunity for new action development.
 We then evaluated the new actions for their impact on specific evaluation criteria to provide a more holistic understanding of each action's viability and value to the community.
 Evaluation criteria included GHG reduction potential; climate risk reduction potential; impact on organizational diversity, equity, and inclusion; resource conservation; cost to residents and businesses; local employment; funding source identification; cost to the County government; and cost savings to the County government.
 After gathering stakeholder feedback, we conducted an action prioritization exercise to organize actions into high, medium, and low priority categories.

+During this process, many residents expressed their priorities for climate action development and implementation.
+An example of how some of these priorities were addressed through CESMP actions is included in Figure 2 below.

+Resident Priority CESMP Actions